Wamba (king): Loss of the crown

 Charles Morris writes that, during Wamba's reign:

 One ambitious noble named Paul, who thought it would be an easy thing to take the throne from an old man who had shown so plainly that he did not want it, rose in rebellion.
 He soon learned his mistake.
 Wamba met him in battle, routed his army, and took him prisoner.
 Paul expected nothing less than to have his head stricken off, but Wamba simply ordered that it should be shaved.

 A shaved or tonsured head meant that Paul had assumed monastic orders, so he could not serve as king or chieftain.

 Later an ambitious youth named Erwig, pursuing the overthrow of the king, administered a sleeping potion.
 While Wamba was under, Erwig shaved the crown of his head.
 Erwig said he did it at Wamba's request.
 As before, Gothic law was clear.
 Wamba could no longer be king.
 Erwig became king in his place.
 Wamba accepted this change and happily assumed monastic orders, abdicating the throne to live out the last seven years of his life as a monk.

 According to Morris, Wamba acquitted himself well in all his stations—farmer, king, and monk—and his name has come down to us from the mists of time as one of those rare men of whom we know little, but all that we know is good.

-Ironically, it was Wamba's nephew, son of his sister Ariberga, Ergica, who married Erwig's daughter and became the new king at his father in law's death.
+Ironically, it was Wamba's nephew, son of his sister Ariberga, Egica, who married Erwig's daughter and became the new king at his father in law's death.